samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/24/26 - Friday
 - Go for a ride to stretch back
+- need more things going on in life.

 ## 4/23/26 - Thursday
 - DONE ~~meet powerlifting trainer at 3pm~~